A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Introduction

 Since the 1980s, it has been recognized that hadron colliders operating in the TeV energy range naturally provide an intense and highly collimated flux of forward neutrinos~\cite{DeRujula:1984pg}.
 Recently, the FASER~\cite{FASER:2023zcr} and SND@LHC~\cite{SNDLHC:2024qqb} experiments reported the first observation of such neutrinos from proton–proton collisions at the LHC.
 This milestone has opened a rich physics program, including studies of hadron production~\cite{Kling:2021gos,Francener:2025pnr}, measurements of neutrino cross sections~\cite{FASER:2024hoe,FASER:2024ref}, and searches for new physics~\cite{FASER:2023tle,FASER:2024bbl}.
 Several new detector concepts have already been proposed, suggesting that up to a million neutrino interactions, with energies peaking at a few TeV, could be observed during the high-luminosity run of LHC~\cite{Feng:2022inv,Kamp:2025phs,Ariga:2025gtj,MammenAbraham:2025gai}.

 Other strategies for detecting LHC neutrinos have also been considered.
 For instance, first estimates indicate that a handful of neutrinos from W boson decays might be observed in the CMS high-granularity calorimeter during the high-luminosity run of the LHC~\cite{Foldenauer:2021gkm}.
 Another idea is to place a detector near the LHC beam dump, where roughly 20 neutrinos with energies above 10 GeV would interact every time a beam is aborted~\cite{Kelly:2021jgj}.

-A novel project, SHIFT@LHC, proposes installing a gaseous fixed target at the LHC, located at an $\mathcal{O}(100~\rm{m})$ distance from the main interaction points~\cite{Niedziela:2024khw}.
-Similar technology has already been demonstrated feasible and affordable at LHCb with SMOG/SMOG2~\cite{Hadjidakis:2018ifr,Franzoso:2022tfv}.
-The SHIFT setup was envisioned to search for long-lived particles produced in proton–gas collisions and decaying inside ATLAS or CMS.
-Interestingly, it would also yield a flux of neutrinos with energies from a few to several hundred GeV.
-We show that this neutrino beam leads to a sizable number of interactions in the ATLAS~\cite{ATLAS:2008xda} and CMS~\cite{CMS:2008xjf} detectors.
+There have also been proposals to detect atmospheric and astrophysical neutrinos with ATLAS~\cite{Kopp:2007ai,Wen:2023ijf,Ghosh:2024ryg}.